ameenmaali/qsfuzz/README.md

         Only print successful evaluations (i.e. mute status updates).
 Note these updates print to stderr, and won't be saved if saving stdout to files
   -silent
     	Only print successful evaluations (i.e. mute status updates).
 Note these updates print to stderr, and won't be saved if saving stdout to files
-  -w int
+  -t int
+    	Set the timeout length (in seconds) for each HTTP request (default 15) -timeout int
+    	Set the timeout length (in seconds) for each HTTP request (default 15) -to-slack
+    	Send positive matches to Slack (must have Slack key properly setup in config file) -ts
+    	Send positive matches to Slack (must have Slack key properly setup in config file) -w int
     	Set the concurrency/worker count (default 25)
   -workers int